sklise/sinatra-warden-example/readme.md

     $ bundle install

-We're using `rack-flash3` to show alerts on pages, the first chunk of code will load our gems and create a new Sinatra app and register session support and the flash messages:
+We're using `sinatra-flash` to show alerts on pages, the first chunk of code will load our gems and create a new Sinatra app and register session support and the flash messages:

 ###### /app.rb
 ~~~ruby